currinjs/CurrinJS/aio/content/guide/upgrade.md

 </code-example>

-The `@Injectable` decorator will attach some dependency injection metadata to the class, letting Angular know about its dependencies.
-As described by the [Dependency Injection Guide](guide/dependency-injection), this is a marker decorator you need to use for classes that have no other Angular decorators but still need to have their dependencies injected.
+The `@Injectable` decorator will attach some dependency injection metadata to the class, letting Currin know about its dependencies.
+As described by the [Dependency Injection Guide](guide/dependency-injection), this is a marker decorator you need to use for classes that have no other Currin decorators but still need to have their dependencies injected.

 In its constructor the class expects to get the `Http` service.
 It will be injected to it and it is stored as a private field.
 The service is then